Marketing System Diagnostics — Philippines & International

 The campaigns are running.
 The tools are in place.
 The team is working.
 And the results don’t follow.

 That gap — between activity and outcome — is where most marketing systems fail.
+Not because the team isn’t capable.
+Because the system wasn’t built around how customers actually decide.

+In most cases, it was built around assumptions — often borrowed from different markets, different contexts, different conditions.
 When leadership asks why the quarter performed the way it did, those assumptions are usually the hardest to clearly explain.

 More effort doesn’t resolve that.
 A better-aligned system does.